Enduring Relationships in an Economy with Capital and Private Information

 Abstract:

 We study efficient risk sharing in a model where agents operate linear production technologies with private information about idiosyncratic productivity.
 Capital is the sole factor of production, and accumulable.
 We establish a time-invariant, one-to-one mapping between the capital allocated to an agent and his lifetime utility entitlement.
-The mapping implies properties that are distinct from those in private-information endowment models.
-In contrast to the endowment model, the value of the risk-sharing arrangement in our model always remains above autarky value, so there is no need for long-term commitment.
-In our model, there are no net transfers each period across individuals, on average.
-This allows us to decentralize the efficient allocation into one-period insurance contracts that exhibit two-sided lack of commitment.
-Furthermore, while the efficient allocation implies increasing dispersion of lifetime utility entitlements and consumption, this need not lead to declines in individual consumption.
-When the technology is sufficiently productive, all individuals experience consumption growth.
+The mapping implies properties that are distinct from those in models with private information about endowments.
+In contrast to the latter, the value of the risk-sharing arrangement in our model always remains above the autarky value.
+There is no need for long-term commitment.
+Further, in our model, there are no net expected transfers each period across individuals.
+This allows us to decentralize the efficient allocation into one-period insurance contracts that do not require long-term commitment on the part of the principal or agent.
+Furthermore, while the efficient allocation implies an increasing dispersion of lifetime utility entitlements and consumption, this need not lead to declines in individual consumption as in the endowment model.
+When technology is sufficiently productive, all individuals experience consumption growth.

 Keywords: Efficiency; Private information; Capital accumulation; Commitment; Immiseration; One-period contract (search for similar items in EconPapers)